Divine Southern Mustard and Turnip Greens with Smoked Turkey

 • 1 lb smoked turkey tails (or necks)

-• 6-8 cups water
+• 6-8 cups chicken broth (or water if you don’t have broth)

 • 1 diced onion